Dima-salang/athena-lms/to-do.md

 - implement manual override of score for a student answer - DONE
 - implement manual override of score for a submission - DONE
 - implement scheduling of the tests for the teacher - DONE
-- bug in the autograding where the calculation of the score is not correct
+- bug in the autograding where the calculation of the score is not correct - DONE
-- make the timer and submit sticky
+- make the timer and submit sticky - DONE
-- in the editing of the test, include all of the fields
+- in the editing of the test, include all of the fields - DONE